 As I showed above, I supply this with my own metaphysical double-aspect theory, and with this a philosophical principle, namely to examine, whether the karmic talk and experiences of the “experts” and their clients remove their energy-investments in the actual reality.
 If focus is displaced backwards, then the collective time has taken over and spiritual seen there therefore happens an escape.
 Such an escape is seen both in Freud, Jung, Rank, Grof, Janov, Campbell, rebirthing, regression.
 None of these people and theories can therefore be said to work spiritual.
 And if they use the karma idea in that way, it is no longer a spiritual help, it is a collective displacement of the focus backwards in time and therewith out of reality and into the unreality of the collective time.

 But what if we continue along Longchenpa´s path?
-In the foregoing we have described the development of the Tögal visions from one point to a chain or line of points.
+In the foregoing we have described (with Jes Bertelsen as a guide) the development of the Tögal visions from one point to a chain or line of points.
 The next step is the spread of colours, as light, which breaks in a crystal, forming rainbow lights.
 Afterwards, when the dual mind takes over with language and division, this state is usually located in the heart, in the eyes or in the infinity of space.
 This spread of colour-shades expands to a general bright transparent quality of the apperception's space-like widen dimension as such.

 When this last step has been reached, the spontaneous self-radiance of Rigpa unfolds in the Tögal visions: the enlightened apperceptive direct perception of Man, the world, the cosmos, as flowing unlimited light, transparency and rainbow light, permeated by the cohesion of compassion and love.